0xPolygon/polygon-docs/docs/zkEVM/zkprover/intro-storage-sm.md

 The hardware part uses another novel language, called **Polynomial Identity Language** (PIL), which is also developed by the team and especially designed for the zkProver, because almost all state machines express computations in terms of polynomials.
 State transitions in state machines must satisfy computation-specific polynomial identities.

-In order for the Storage SM to carry out the Storage Actions, its Executor generates committed and constant polynomials, which are then checked against polynomial identities to prove that computations were correctly executed.
-See the [Design Approach](/zkevm/zkProver/zkprover-design.md) section for how this achieved.
+In order for the Storage SM to carry out Storage Actions, its Executor generates committed and constant polynomials, which are then checked against polynomial identities to prove that computations were correctly executed.
+See the [Design Approach](../concepts/mfibonacci.md) section for how this achieved.

-## zkProver's Storage
+## zkProver's storage

 As a means to achieve zero-knowledge, all data is stored in the form of Merkle Trees.
 This means the Storage SM often makes requests of another state machine, **the Poseidon SM**, to perform hashing (referred to as `POSEIDON Actions`).